 What is my conclusion?
 The important thing to learn about data management and PLM – this is not a project you should implement and forget.
 Product lifecycle management is a vital part of engineering and manufacturing activities.
 Once you are setting up it right, you will be able to expand and make it more sophisticated as far as your business will be growing.
-The strategy and main elements of PLM setup are not related to a specific PLM products or technologies.
-You can do it using Excel, Google Spreadsheet or PLM tools.
-However, by setting up PLM elements in your startup, you insure a proper foundation to scale up you manufacturing business.
+The strategy and main elements of PLM setup are not related to specific PLM products or technologies.
+You can do it using Excel, Google Spreadsheet, or PLM tools.
+However, by setting up PLM elements in your startup, you insure a proper foundation to scale up your manufacturing business.
 Just my thoughts…

 Image courtesy of watcharakun at FreeDigitalPhotos.net